intel/zephyr.js/README.md

 It is possible to use IP networking over BLE using 6LowPAN.
 This is explained in a dedicated [document](./docs/6lowpan-ble.md).

+## Specific Device Support

+### ENC28J60 Ethernet Board
+This SPI Ethernet board is now supported for use with the Arduino 101.
+To configure it, wire IO10-IO13 (the SPI pins) to CS, SI, SCK, SO on the board, respectively.
+Then wire VCC to 3.3V power (somewhere online I saw a reference that some of these boards tolerate 5V and some do not) and GND to ground.
+Finally, wire INT on the board to pin IO4; this is a GPIO used to communicate with the board as well.

+Then when building a networking application, use FORCE=zjs_net_l2_enc28j60.json on your make command line to override the default Bluetooth/6LoWPAN networking.

+For a simple test configuration, connect the Ethernet port to a secondary Ethernet on your host PC (I use a USB Ethernet device).
+Configure that interface on your PC with static IPv4 or IPv6 addresses that work with what's configured on the device.
+With the TCPEchoServ[46].js samples at present, you would use something like 192.168.201.2 w/ 255.255.255.0 mask for IPv4, and 2001:db8::2 w/ 64 prefix for IPv6.

+(The simple board doesn't do auto-crossover detection so if your host Ethernet adapter doesn't either, you may need to use a crossover cable or hook them both up to a dedicated switch as I've done.)

 ## Contributing